Birchwood, Lincoln: Amenities and community

-The estate has a number of schools, including St Hughes Catholic Primary School and Leslie Manser Primary School which is named after Leslie Manser.
+The estate has a number of schools, including St Hughes Catholic Primary School and Leslie Manser Primary School, named after World War II bomber pilot Leslie Manser.
 This school has a small museum dedicated to finds found on the site when it was excavated, including the wing of a Spitfire.
 There is also Birchwood Junior School along with a special needs school called Fortuna.
 There are also several nursery and pre-junior schools.

 The Birchwood shopping centre, in the middle of the estate was refurbished by the Lincolnshire Co-operative, who own the centre, in 2011.
 It houses a variety of amenities, as well as further residential space and a children's centre.
-Birchwood has takeaways, pubs and attractions and its own police station, and veterinary practice.

-Hartsholme Country Park adjoins the village.

 The church of St Luke and St Martin in Jasmin Road was designed in 1976 by Robert Read of Grantham; its ecclesiastical parish is Lincoln Birchwood St Luke.
 It is fully accessible for wheelchair users.
 The Catholic Parish of St Peter & St Paul is in nearby Skellingthorpe Road and the parish oversees St Hugh's Primary School.
-There is also a Methodist church.

 "The Boiler House" community centre provides for a range of groups and activities.

-Crime in Birchwood is described as high, the area coming 8th of 12 in Lincoln.
+Lincoln Western Growth Corridor

+Birchwood is currently seeing a major northern expansion over the north of Skellingthorpe Road which will form part of the Lincoln Western Growth Corridor scheme and will see up to 3,200 new homes and a new district being built on green fields to the north of Birchwood.
+Works are currently underway but have been met with much disruption, opposition and issues relating to traffic congestion.

+Demographics

+Birchwood had a population of 8,932 residents at the 2021 Census.
+The ethnicity makeup of the district at the census was 95% White, followed by 2% Asian, 1% Black, 1% Mixed Race, 1% Other Ethnicity and less than 1% Arab.
+This makes the district, 95% White and 5% Ethnic minorities.
+The religious makeup of the district was 50% Irreligious, followed by 48% Christian, 1% Muslim, 1% Other religion and less than 1% Hindu.
+Making the district 50% irreligious and 50% religious.
+The median age of the district was primarily 18-64 years old followed by 0-17 years old and 65+ years old.
+Most of the residents were born in the UK, with around 7,988 UK born, followed by 657 from EU countries and 140 from Middle East and Asia countries.
+The gender split for the district was 4,610 Women and 4,324 Males.
+There are a number of churches in the district and the nearest mosque is in the Boultham area of Lincoln.

+Transport

+Birchwood has regular bus services to Lincoln, Skellingthorpe and Anwick.
+The nearest railway stations are Lincoln, Saxilby and Hykeham.
+The former Lancashire, Derbyshire and East Coast Railway passed by the district with a station at Skellingthorpe but this closed in the 1950s.
+The trackbed now forms a footpath between Skellingthorpe and Fledborough in Nottinghamshire.